somaniarushi/me/content/blog/goals22.md

 I find that doing things I'm scared of is a sure-fire way to do something that I'll eventually be proud of.
 I hope I'll be able to chase my fears into taking some meaningful actions this year.
 Another one that is quite vague, but perhaps a good place to start is with my [bucket list](/s/bucketlist).

 ## Part Four: Community and Courage
 As I mentioned above, this is the year I want to chase my passions *with other people*.
 That starts right here, with this list.
-If this is something you enjoyed reading, or perhaps took inspiration from, take a moment to drop me a line at `arushisomani@berkeley.edu` with your goals of the year.
+If this is something you enjoyed reading, or perhaps took inspiration from, take a moment to drop me a line at `hi@amks.me` with your goals of the year.

 Can be many, can be one, can be specific, can be vague.
 Doesn't matter — send it anyway.
 It will make me feel a little less alone in my endeavors to do better, and hopefully it will make you feel a little more compelled to chase after them.